<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Wood Flooring: A Trend That's Here to Stay

-Since I am fan of wood floors, and always have been, I was very interested to find out why, exactly, they have been so popular for so long.
+Since I am a fan of wood floors and always have been, I was very interested to find out why, exactly, they have been such a popular choice in housing in the U.S. for so long.

-Throughout the decades however, wood flooring has held its own and continues to do so.
-As our population is much more transient and much, much more interested in all aspects of real estate, homeowners want easy maintenance and the most return on their investment when it comes time to sell.
+Throughout the decades, however, wood flooring has held its own and continues to do so.
+As our population is much more transient and much more interested in all aspects of real estate (thanks HGTV), homeowners want easy maintenance and the most return on their investment when it comes time to sell.
 Wood flooring and their laminate cousins check these boxes.

 History of Wood Floors in the U.S.

-Early American colonists implemented the use of wood planks as flooring due to the abundance of available wood around their settlements.
-The planks were wide and thick because each one was made by hand.
-The machinery for efficient and swift cutting was not yet invented.
+Early American colonists used wood planks as flooring thanks to the abundance of available wood around their settlements.
+Efficient and swift cutting machinery wasn’t invented, so planks were wide and thick because each was made by hand.

 These planks were left bare and formed a patina after years and years of use.
-Because man was hand cutting, sawing, and scraping these planks into shape, there were gaps between the planks, allowing for various temperatures and humidity to invade, not to mention losing precious items below.
+Because people were hand cutting, sawing, and scraping these planks into shape, there were gaps between the planks, allowing for various temperatures and humidity to invade, not to mention losing precious items below.

-We’re hearing a lot about shiplap these days, but it has origins back to the early settlers who used the technique to shrink the gaps between the boards.
-Later, after technological advances, tongue and groove installation would also be used.
+No doubt you’ve heard about shiplap in recent history, but it originates back to the early settlers who used the technique to shrink the gaps between the boards.
+Later, homeowners installed tongue and groove floors.

-The high shine of polished wood floors in various stains and colors of today were not always the look wood floors portrayed in homes.
-Polished floors didn’t reach a touch of popularity until the 1880s and 1890s.
+Today's high shine of polished wood floors in various stains and colors wasn’t always the look wood floors portrayed in homes.
+Polished floors didn’t reach popularity until the 1880s and 1890s.

-As the 18th and 19th centuries moved along, decorative features became more and more desirable, but expensive.
-Painted floors were all the rage and used geometric techniques, like a checker board or more ornate designs.
-Interestingly, because of the expense, and the new availablity of affordable woven rugs, homeowners began placing the rugs in the middle of the room and decorating the wood floors along the sides, leaving the middle blank.
+As the 18th and 19th centuries moved along, decorative features became more and more desirable but expensive.
+Painted floors were all the rage and used geometric techniques, like a checkerboard or more ornate designs.
+Interestingly, because of the expense and the new availability of affordable woven rugs, homeowners began placing the rugs in the middle of the room and decorating the wood floors along the sides, leaving the middle blank.

-The Industrial Revolution also allowed for reasonably priced and precise sized planks for wood floors.
-High shines were preferred and began to show up throughout the house, not just in formal or living rooms.
-The trend of using room sized rugs continued because they could be removed for cleaning.
+Later, the Industrial Revolution allowed for reasonably priced and precise-sized planks for wood floors.
+Now, homeowners actively preferred high-shine finishes, and they were found throughout the house, not just in formal or living rooms.
+Room-sized rugs continued to trend because they were easy to remove for cleaning.

 Why Are Hardwood Floors So Popular?